 “Moncage” by Dong Zhou & Yijia Chen.

 This time, the side shows some kind of factory area with a transporter, which just stands right at its place.
-But as soon as you rotate the cube in such a way, that the toy van and the transporter overlap with each other, the transporter comes to life and will drive its cargo up to the broken bridge.
-I’m sure you know what you have to do now: To find a way to repair the bridge and thereby to discover all the different small places that the “Moncage” cube hides!
+When you rotate the cube in such a way, that the toy van and the transporter overlap with each other, the transporter comes to life and will drive its cargo up to the broken bridge.
+Now your task is to find a way to repair the bridge and thereby to discover all the different small places that the “Moncage” cube hides!

 Each new world will give you a new riddle to solve, so that you will have to observe each room carefully.
 The puzzles are designed in a nearly perfect way, because some of them might be pretty difficult, but each solution is logically comprehensible and if you find it yourself, then you sure will be happy about it.
-But if you get stuck, you can simply press the spacebar and the important items get highlighted.
+Do not worry too much if you get stuck, though, as you can simply press the spacebar and the important items get highlighted.

-All of the little worlds are hold together by a story, which gets told without any words, but with hidden photographs.
-“Moncage” is still a demo, so it’s not entirely clear what the game will be about, but I’d suspect that it tells a story about a father as well as his son and how both of them are linked to the (drone?) factory.
-But believe me when I say, that “Moncage” is just amazing for its gameplay alone.
-Stunning work!
+All those tiny worlds are hold together by a story which gets told without any words, but with hidden photographs.
+“Moncage” is still a demo, so it is not entirely clear what the game will be about; however, I would suspect that it tells a story about the relationship between a father and his son as well as how both of them are linked to the factory.
+I cannot wait to see if I was right or wrong.